USAC Daytona 100: Aftermath

 Immediately after the race, USAC officials, participants, and media, almost unanimously came to the conclusion that the Daytona International Speedway oval was unsuitable for the USAC Championship Cars.
 The banking was too steep, putting stress on the equipment, the pavement transitions were too abrupt, and above all, the speeds were much too fast.
 In addition, the fast speeds and steep banking were difficult physically on the drivers, causing fatigue.
-The tragic circumstances came in the midst of the one of the deadliest stretches in the sport of Indy car competition.
+The tragic circumstances came in the midst of one of the deadliest stretches in the sport of Indy car competition.
 Teague and Amick were among ten drivers who perished in a two-season stretch from 1958 to 1959.

 Along with the overwhelming safety concerns, the attendance for both the Champ Car races and the sports car race were well below expectation.
 Within days, USAC president Tom Binford announced the cancellation of the planned July 4 Champ Car race at Daytona.
 Officials at Daytona replaced it with the Firecracker 250 for the NASCAR stock cars.
 Indy type cars would never again hold a race at Daytona.

 Despite a tiny crowd for the first sports car race, endurance racing would soon find a home at Daytona on the combined road course.
 The 24 Hours of Daytona soon became one of the most prestigious endurance races in the world.